BWRAP-UofC/Portal-User-Guide/files/data_standardization.md

 ### projection

-GeoServer support broad selection of GCS, but EPSG 4326 is better supported by applications.
+GeoServer supports broad selection of GCS, but EPSG 4326 is better supported by applications.

 For layers saved in PostGIS and are supposed to be edited later through web applications, EPSG 4326 is strongly recommended.

 - **No-geospatial Data**

-## Data Publishing Guideline

-### Data Uploading

-#### Uploading bodies

 Editors can upload all kinds of files as metadata attachments.